MikkelSchubert/paleomix/docs/bam_pipeline/makefile.rst

         Path: /path/to/genomes/AE008923_1.fasta

 .. note::
-    The name provided for the pseudo-prefix (here 'MyGenomes') is not used by the pipeline, and can instead be used to document the nature of the files being included.
+    The name provided for the pseudo-prefix (here `MyGenomes`) is not used by the pipeline, and can instead be used to document the nature of the files being included.

 .. warning::
-    Just like regular prefixes, it is required that the filename of the reference genome ends with '.fasta'.
+    Just like regular prefixes, it is required that the filename of the reference genome ends with `.fasta`.
 However, the pipeline will attempt to add *any* file found using the provided path with wildcards, and care should therefore be taken to avoid including non-FASTA files.
-For example, if the path '/path/to/genomes/\*' was used instead of '/path/to/genomes/\*.fasta', this would cause the pipeline to abort due to the inclusion of (for example) non-FASTA index files generated at this location by the pipeline itself.
+For example, if the path `/path/to/genomes/*` was used instead of `/path/to/genomes/*.fasta`, this would cause the pipeline to abort due to the inclusion of (for example) non-FASTA index files generated at this location by the pipeline itself.

 Targets